OUR Leadership Team

 Caryn Schenewerk

-(she/her), Executive Team Member: 2023-present
+Executive Team Member: 2023-present (she/her)

 Caryn Schenewerk is a respected leader in navigating the complex regulatory and policy landscape for the spaceflight industry.
 As the President of CS Consulting, she provides expert guidance to clients on regulatory and policy engagement with all levels and branches of government.
 Caryn co-authored a space law textbook, International Space Law and Space Laws of the United States, and is honored to share her expertise as an adjunct professor of Space Law at Georgetown University Law Center.